 Once all parties have submitted their requirements rankings, summarize the findings into a formal report to be reviewed by everyone involved.
 You’ll be able to see what requirements are absolutely necessary or unnecessary.
 You’ll discuss why some requirements fall into various categories to understand what the outcome of each one would be if it were to be included or excluded.

-The CRM software search is a marathon, not a sprint.
-Although the process is far from easy, asking yourself these questions, gathering your requirements and applying these tips can ease the burden.
+The CRM software evaluation process is a marathon, not a sprint.
+Although the process is far from easy, asking yourself these assessment questions to help determine why CRM is required, gathering your CRM requirements list and applying these tips can ease the burden.